learn-co-curriculum/phase-5-practice-challenge-first-spicy-batch/README.md

-# Phase 5 DS&A Assessment: First Bad Batch
+# Phase 5 DS&A Assessment: First Spicy Batch

 In this assessment, you will get an opportunity to practice using the Data Structures and Algorithms skills you have built over the course of the program.